-Today there are 5.4 million Americans diagnosed with dementia.
+Today there are 5.5 million Americans diagnosed with dementia.
 Only about 10-13% of their caregivers seek help and support according to the Alzheimer’s Association.
 People with dementia are also rarely diagnosed in the very early stages of the disease (10%).
 Denial by friends and family is alive and well in the US.
-If we ignore it, maybe it will just go away!
+Unfortunately, ignoring the symptoms won’t make the dementia go away!

-The earlier people are diagnosed, the more opportunity we have to learn about the disease and be more open to others, which is empowering for the caregiver and the person with dementia.
-This leads to a restructuring of our lives with the added support we will need as we go forward.
-The more help and support we gather behind us as we take this journey, the less anxiety and frustration we will experience, and the more productive this journey will be.
+The earlier people are diagnosed, the more opportunity we have to learn about the disease and be more open to others, which is empowering for the person with dementia as well as the caregiver .
+This leads to a restructuring of our lives with the added support we will need going forward.
+The more help and support we gather behind us as we take this journey, the less anxiety and frustration we will experience, and the more productive this journey will be for all involved.
 I hope to be a part of that.